On most Fiat vehicles, the OBD-II diagnostic connector or OBD port for short is located under the dashboard on the driver’s side, above the hood re

 Note that there are many more possible problems and hundreds of Diagnostic Trouble Codes (DTC) that can trigger the CEL on your Fiat.

-Without diagnosing the vehicle it is difficult to know what the problem is in your particular case.
+Without diagnosing the vehicle, it is difficult to know what the problem is in your particular case.

-How to Diagnose Fiat Check Engine Light
+How to Reset Fiat Check Engine Light

 What you will need